MiguelRipoll23/homebridge-securitysystem/README.md

 </div>

 ## Automations
-Using the `Home` app is recommended for negular users, for more advanced users the `Eve` or a similar app  will let yoy make use of the custom options that the security system itself exposes.
+Using the `Home` app is recommended for regular users, for more advanced users the `Eve` or a similar app  will let yoy make use of the custom options that the security system itself exposes.

 Here are some examples of automations that can be created: